ntxn/Node.js-Bootcamp/natours/README.md

     );
     ```

-    -<a href="#">VIRTUAL PROPERTIES</a>: Fields defined on Schema that are persisted (i.e. won't be saved to the db to save space).
+    -<a href="https://github.com/ngannguyen117/Node.js-Bootcamp/commit/6bc87cfb7acac23ca0a0629eacffae949030e24b">VIRTUAL PROPERTIES</a>: Fields defined on Schema that are persisted (i.e. won't be saved to the db to save space).
 Virtual Properties are used for fields that can be derived from one another.
 For example, we want money in different currency, or distances in miles and km

     The virtual properties will be created each time we get data out of the db, so the `get` function here is the `getter`.
 Inside this `get` method, we need to use a real function, not arrow function because we need to refer to `this` keyword of the current object.